 Why is intentionality so-called?
 For reasons soon to be explained, in its philosophical usage, the meaning of the word ‘intentionality’ should not be confused with the ordinary meaning of the word ‘intention.’
-As the Latin etymology of ‘intentionality’ indicates, the relevant idea of directedness or tension (an English word which derives from the Latin verb tendere) arises from pointing towards or attending to some target.
+As indicated by the meaning of the Latin word tendere, which is the etymology of ‘intentionality,’ the relevant idea behind intentionality is that of mental directedness towards (or attending to) objects, as if the mind were construed as a mental bow whose arrows could be properly aimed at different targets.
 In medieval logic and philosophy, the Latin word intentio was used for what contemporary philosophers and logicians nowadays call a ‘concept’ or an ‘intension’: something that can be both true of non-mental things and properties—things and properties lying outside the mind—and present to the mind.
 On the assumption that a concept is itself something mental, an intentio may also be true of mental things.
 For example, the concept of a dog, which is a first-level intentio, applies to individual dogs or to the property of being a dog.
 It also falls under various higher-level concepts that apply to it, such as being a concept, being mental, etc. If so, then while the first-level concept is true of non-mental things, the higher-level concepts may be true of something mental.
 Notice that on this way of thinking, concepts that are true of mental things are presumably logically more complex than concepts that are true of non-mental things.

 The concept of intentionality has played a central role both in the tradition of analytic philosophy and in the phenomenological tradition.
 As we shall see, some philosophers go so far as claiming that intentionality is characteristic of all mental states.
 Brentano’s characterization of intentionality is quite complex.
 At the heart of it is Brentano’s notion of the ‘intentional inexistence of an object,’ which is analyzed in the next section.